 38 Pages Posted: 5 Feb 2018 Last revised: 21 May 2020

 Date Written: May 20, 2020

-This paper employs a structural gravity approach to model the Chinese-led Belt and Road Initiative (BRI), in terms of changes to trade costs and investment.
-We explore the impact of these changes on trade flows and consumer welfare in China, the EU and the rest of the World.
-Furthermore, we look at how these welfare changes compare to the gains from signing shallow and deep FTAs with the EU, as well as analyzing the interplay of the BRI with the US-led mega trade deals: TTIP and TPP.
-Additionally, we evaluate the dynamics of the welfare changes.
-Our results indicate substantial gains from the BRI for China and the EU.
-A 30 percent reduction in transportation costs between China and the EU would increase the welfare of a representative consumer in China by 1.51 percent and the EU by 0.97 percent.
-Combining the BRI with a deep FTA would increase welfare by 4.90 and 2.94 percent, respectively.
-Furthermore, the potential negative effect of the TPP on China is more than compensated by the BRI initiative.
-Chinese investment would further increase welfare of the countries participating in this project.
+This paper explores the impact of the Belt and Road Initiative (BRI), in terms of changes in trade costs and investment, on trade and consumer welfare in China, the EU, and the rest of the World.
+We employ a general equilibrium structural gravity approach, where the production side is modeled using mobile capital flows.
+Our results indicate substantial gains from the BRI for China and the EU where a 15 percent reduction in transportation costs between China and the EU would increase the welfare of a representative consumer in China by 1.27 percent and the EU by 0.5 percent.
+On the other hand, we find that signing and implementing an FTA between China and the EU is equivalent to transport cost reductions in excess of 30 percent.
+Combining the BRI with a deep FTA with the EU would increase welfare by 4.37 (China) and 1.99 percent (EU).
+Where transport cost reductions are 25 percent or more, the potential negative effect of the China-US trade war on China is more than compensated for by the BRI initiative, and Chinese investment would further increase welfare of the countries participating in this project.

 Keywords: Belt and Road Initiative, China, EU, Gravity model, trade, FDI, welfare

 JEL Classification: F13, F14

 Suggested Citation: Suggested Citation